 While Yoga has existed for over five thousand years, if you think of modern Yoga as we know it today, one of the first things that comes to mind is the yoga mat.
 More than just a tool we use, it is also metaphor that represents the space where our minds can be free of the daily pressures and stresses of daily life.

-However, there is a problem with the yoga mat, and its one you may have come across before, and that is when you put it on a surface that allows it to move, and the most common instance of this is carpet.
 Many of us want to practice at home, but putting a yoga mat down on carpet leads to all kinds of problems, as anyone who has tried will know.
 As soon as you put weight on your hands or feet to attempt a pose, the mat will sink and move under you, and this puts us back in the position of bracing the body against movement, and the potential damage we can do to ourselves by doing so.

 The Best Yoga Mats for Carpet

 Choosing mats is always a personal thing, and it is worth remembering that thicker mats tend to be heavier if you plan on carrying your mat to the studio to use in classes as well, but here are a couple of the best mats available today that are particularly suitable for use on carpet.